MicrosoftDocs/edge-developer/microsoft-edge/extensions-chromium/publish/aad-account.md

 <!-- prefer "extension" over "add-on" -->

 This article focuses on adding more users to an existing Partner Center account, and managing those user accounts.
-To manage Microsoft Edge extensions (also called _add-ons_), the Primary Owner of the Partner Center account must be an MSA account.
+To manage Microsoft Edge extensions (also called _add-ons_), the Primary Owner of the Partner Center account must be a Microsoft account (MSA).
 For information about the types of accounts, see [Types of accounts mentioned](create-dev-account.md#types-of-accounts-mentioned).

 <!-- ====================================================================== -->
-## Making sure you have a Partner Center account with an MSA account as the Primary Owner
+## Making sure you have a Partner Center account with a Microsoft account (MSA) as the Primary Owner

-Creating a developer accounts requires an MSA account, after which a user can link an AD tenant, thus enabling users to login with their work accounts.
+Creating a Partner Center account that can publish Microsoft Edge extensions requires a Microsoft account (MSA), after which a user can link an AD tenant, thus enabling users to login with their work accounts.

 Different programs on Partner Center require different accounts:
 *  Edge and Windows programs require a developer account.
-These are the accounts where the owner is an MSA account.
+These are the accounts where the owner is a Microsoft account (MSA).
 *  Azure marketplace requires a commercial account.
 To enroll, the user has to login with their work account.

 Also see these articles in the Partner Center documentation: